trustoverip/tswg-keri-specification/spec/spec.md

 #### Immunity and Availability

-It can be shown that for any set of N witnesses, (see [[ref: KERI-WP ]]) there is a threshold M < N that guarantees that at most one sufficient agreement occurs or none at all despite a dishonest controller but where at most F* = N-M of the witnesses are potentially unavailable and at most F < M is duplicitous.
+It can be shown (see [KERI-WP](#KERI-WP)) that for any set of N witnesses, there is a threshold M < N that guarantees that at most one sufficient agreement occurs or none at all, despite a dishonest controller &mdash; but where at most F* = N-M of the witnesses are potentially unavailable and at most F < M is duplicitous.
 This guarantee means that the agreement is deemed immune (from failure due to faulty F or F*).
-To elaborate, given at most F* potentially unavailable or F potentially duplicitous witnesses, an immune agreement requires that M be a sufficient majority of N and guarantees as a result that the service may either only produce a sufficient agreement for one version of each event or none at all despite a dishonest or exploited controller.
+The To elaborate, given at most F* potentially unavailable or F potentially duplicitous witnesses, an immune agreement requires that M be a sufficient majority of N and guarantees as a result that the service may either only produce a sufficient agreement for one version of each event or none at all despite a dishonest or exploited controller.
 The following table provides values of  N, M, F, and F* that satisfy this immunity constraint.

 | F |  N | 3F+1 | (N+F+1)/2 | N-F |   M | F*=N-M |
 |--:|---:|-----:|----------:|----:|----:|-------:|